canjs/can-set/README.md

 Makes a comparator for two ranged properties that specify a range of items that includes both the startIndex and endIndex.
 For example, a range of [0,20] loads 21 items.

+## set.getSubset

+`set.get.subset(a, b, bItems, algebra) //-> aItems`

+Gets A set's items given a super set B and its items.

+## set.getUnion

+`set.getUnion(a, b, aItems, bItems, algebra) //-> unionItems`

+Unifies items from set A and setB into a single array of items.

 ## Contributing